Caringbah: Commercial area

 Caringbah features a mixture of residential, commercial and industrial areas.
 The commercial district is made up mostly of small businesses specialising in professional services.
 A large commercial and industrial area is also centred on Taren Point Road and surrounding areas.
 Commercial developments here include many home furnishing retailers such as Nick Scali Furniture, large retailers including Bunnings, as well as home renovation showrooms.

-The main shopping centre is located close to Caringbah railway station and is centred on the intersections of President Avenue, the Kingsway and Port Hacking Road South.
+The main shopping centre is located close to Caringbah railway station and is centred on the intersections of President Avenue, The Kingsway and Port Hacking Road South.
 A small group of shops, known as Caringbah South, is located further south on Port Hacking Road South.
 Caringbah Library is located on Port Hacking Road South.
 Another small group of shops is located even further south, close to the border of Lilli Pilli.
 Caringbah is home to the public district Sutherland Hospital adjacent to Caringbah Ambulance Station and Kareena Private Hospital on Kareena Road.

 Transport

 Caringbah is a central suburb of the Sutherland Shire, considering some of the main roads intersect here.
-President Avenue and the Kingsway both run from Sutherland via Miranda in the west, to the popular beachside suburb of Cronulla in the east.
+President Avenue and The Kingsway both run from Sutherland via Miranda in the west, to the popular beachside suburb of Cronulla in the east.
 Taren Point Road leads north to the Captain Cook Bridge, St George area and further north to the Sydney CBD.

 Caringbah railway station is on the Cronulla branch of the Eastern Suburbs & Illawarra Line T4 on the Sydney Trains network.

-Transdev NSW runs buses to such places as Lilli Pilli, South Cronulla, Hurstville, Sutherland, Cronulla and Dolans Bay and Transit Systems operates one school route.
-For full route details see Caringbah Station.
+U-Go Mobility runs buses to Lilli Pilli, South Cronulla, Hurstville, Sutherland, Cronulla and Dolans Bay.